Home

 Quick Start

-Step 1: Create a Skills Development Folder
+Step 1: Create a Workflows Development Folder

 mkdir -p ~/Projects/my-skills